Written byAmanda Wong

 Summary: This post talks about how to fix uninitialized disk and the reasons behind the problem.
 It also provides a tutorial to recover data from uninitialized disk on Mac with iBoysoft Data Recovery for Mac.

 When plugging in a disk to your Mac, you may find it showing up as uninitialized in Disk Utility, and can't be mounted at all.
-This problem usually happens to external hard drives, which are used to extend the computer's capacity or to make backup of important files.
-Once the disk becomes uninitialized on Mac, you will have no access to tons of data stored on it.
+This problem usually happens to external hard drives, which are used to extend a Mac's disk capacity or to make a backup of important files or the entire disk.
+Once the storage device becomes uninitialized on Mac, you will have no access to tons of data stored on it.

 Don't worry.
 This page will show you all details and tutorials you care about uninitialized disks.

 - 1. Part 1.
 What does uninitialized disk on Mac mean

 - 2. Part 2.
 How to recover lost data from uninitialized disk on Mac

 - 3. Part 3.
 How to fix uninitialized disk on Mac